I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 This Queen is slow to fall in love, but quick to get over a relationship that has reached its sell-by date.
 The Queen of Pentacles is very aware of her body and is, therefore, quite sensuous.
 She is down-to-earth, preferring you offer her a nice meal rather than an airy-fairy romantic gesture.
 And, if you plan on proposing, don't do it in public, she really hates that sort of thing.

 Her children adore her, although they may not realize how much they depend upon her.
 She is keen to bring them to independence and will gradually withdraw motherly support in every-day matters.
-However, she is always available when her kids are in trouble, but, again, help will be limited to what is needed in the moment—you have to show willing to make an effort to get back on your feet.
+However, she is always available when her kids are in trouble, but, again, help will be limited to what is needed in the moment—you have to show the willingness to make an effort to get back on your feet.